vercel/next.js/docs/api-reference/next/future/image.md

 ### height

-The `height` property can represents the _rendered_ height in pixels, so it will affect how large the image appears.
+The `height` property represents the _rendered_ height in pixels, so it will affect how large the image appears.

 Required, except for [statically imported images](/docs/basic-features/image-optimization.md#local-images).